mchaudhary22/I2GDS2024/RNA_g1/README.md

 ## Introduction

-This page is a work in progress!

 This repo explains a basic pipeline for RNA-Seq analysis in a linux HPC environment.
 It was developed as part of curriculum for Virginia Tech's Intro to Genomic Data Science course.
 This pipeline runs in Linux and relies on [FASTQC](https://github.com/s-andrews/FastQC), [Trimmomatic](https://github.com/timflutre/trimmomatic), [STAR](https://github.com/alexdobin/STAR), and [Featurecounts](https://subread.sourceforge.net/featureCounts.html).
-This example pipeline uses paired-end FastQ reads, but it could be altered for use with paired end data (see below).
+This example pipeline uses paired-end FastQ reads, but it could be altered for use with single end data (see below).
 Throughout the code snippets in this repo we have attempted to make things as clear as possible.
-However, some paths may need to be changed depending on your method of installation or location of your files so be sure to be mindful of locations of your software and to read the code snippets carefully.
+However, some paths may need to be changed depending on your method of installation or location of your files so be sure to bei mindful of locations of your software and to read the code snippets carefully.

+To test this pipeline using demo files, follow the pipeline below beginning with file download, or **download the testpipeline.sh file**, change the provided allocation and email, and submit it as a batch job in your desired directory.

 Contact: Jaret Arnold (amichael19@vt.edu) or Lili Zebluim (liliz@vt.edu)

 To do (before finalized):
-- [x] Upload new pipeline image
 - [ ] Test All Code Blocks
+- [ ] Test pipeline file
 - [ ] Fix i dont understand image
-- [x] Add info on downloading the file
-- [ ] Read through/edit blurbs and code snippets
-- [x] Add References

-## Downloading Test files
+## 1. Downloading Test files
-To download the files used in this test workflow, run the following commands in your linux environment.
+To download the files used in this test workflow, run the following commands in your linux environment in the desired directory.
 ```bash
 #This is the forward read
 wget 'https://drive.usercontent.google.com/download?id=10lMnWkwufamCqlRiHaN_8gL3u9UmK90f&export=download&authuser=1&confirm=t' -O D0C1_1.fq.gz